jellyfin/TMDbLib/Readme.md

 Changelog
 ---------

+**0.9.5-alpha**
+Changes:
+   - ChangeItem has been refactored into separate types for each of the applicable actions (#197)

 **0.9.4-alpha**
 Changes:
    - Refining tests revealed a number of mismatches between the API and the library.
 These are fixed as I go along